jurck222/AppointmentManagerFE/README.md

 ## Description

-The app allows doctors to set their availability times so the patients can schedule an appointment with them for a service they provide.s
+The app allows doctors to set their availability times so the patients can schedule an appointment with them for a service they provide.